Much like HTML has its own native tags, Marko includes core tags and global attributes for declaratively building modern applications.

 ProTip: You can use a macro inside itself for recursive layouts, like displaying directory contents.

-tag renders markup asynchronously using a Promise.
+<await>The <await> tag renders markup asynchronously using a Promise.

-attribute tag displays while the Promise is pending.<awaitpersonPromise><@placeholder><!-- Displays while promise is pending --><label>Loading…<progress></progress></label></@placeholder><@thenperson><!-- Displays if promise resolves --><p>Hello !</p></@then><@catcherr><!-- Displays if promise rejects -->error:</@catch></await>
+<@then> attribute tag displays when the Promise resolves, optionally receiving the resolved value as a tag parameter.<@catch> attribute tag displays when the Promise rejects, optionally receiving the rejected value as a tag parameter.<@placeholder> attribute tag displays while the Promise is pending.<awaitpersonPromise><@placeholder><!-- Displays while promise is pending --><label>Loading…<progress></progress></label></@placeholder><@thenperson><!-- Displays if promise resolves --><p>Hello !</p></@then><@catcherr><!-- Displays if promise rejects -->error:</@catch></await>

 awaitpersonPromise@placeholder// Displays while promise is pendinglabel-- Loading…progress@thenperson// Displays if promise resolvesp -- Hello !@catcherr<!-- Displays if promise rejects --> error:

-Attribute | Type | Description |
+| Attribute | Type | Description |

 timeout | integer | An optional timeout.
-If reached, rejects the promise with a TimeoutError . |
+If reached, rejects the promise with a TimeoutError. |

 name | string | Improves debugging and ensures ordering with the show-after attribute. |

-show-after | string | Another <await> tag’s name .
-With client-reorder , ensures that the current <await> block will always show after the named <await> . |
+show-after | string | Another <await> tag’s name.
+With client-reorder, ensures that the current <await> block will always show after the named <await>. |

 client-reorder | boolean | If true, anything after this <await> will be server-rendered before the Promise completes, then the fulfilled Promise’s result will be updated with client-side JavaScript. |